-N, whose collegiate aspirations were sports journalism, had like millions of other talented, whip-smart young men and women in this country been drawn in to the food service industry.
+N, whose collegiate aspirations were sports journalism, had like millions of other talented, whip-smart young men and women in this country been drawn into the foodservice industry.
 Like everything else N put his mind to, he excelled at it.
-N went from server, head server, front of the house manager to general manager over the past couple of decades, landing himself in prestige roles with chefs and, as importantly, restaurant investment groups.
+N went from a server, head server, front of the house manager to the general manager over the past couple of decades, landing himself in prestige roles with chefs and, as importantly, restaurant investment groups.

 Suffice it to say, N was a busy man.

 So I found it weird when he texted me in May of 2018: "can I call you?"